 It is loaded with pictures and assorted memorabilia from days gone by.
-Most of it covers the era from the early 1900's up to the mid 1940's.
-It's a treasure trove of autographed pictures, team photo's, old game programs, hockey postcards, players contracts, and miscelaneous stories from hockey's formative years.
+Most of it covers the era from the early 1900s up to the mid-1940s.
+It's a treasure trove of autographed pictures, team photos, old game programs, hockey postcards, player contracts, and miscellaneous stories from hockey's formative years.

 From time to time, Eyes on The Prize will delve back into those foregone days of leather boot skates and painted gloves, to highlight yesteryear's forgotten heroes and builders of the game.

-For starters, I'll things going with this shot of the 1939-40 New York Rangers.
+For starters, I'll get things going with this shot of the 1939-40 New York Rangers.

-The 1940 final was an odd one.
-It was only the second ever 7 game final as the NHL had changed the format from a best of five two years prior.
-It was even more unusual as the final four games were played in Toronto - the circus was in town and Madison Square Garden was completely booked up.
-Adding to the oddities was that one of cities was in a country that had declared war, and the other was not.
+The 1939-40 Stanley Cup Final was an odd one.
+It was only the second ever seven-game Final as the NHL had changed the format from a best-of-five two years prior.
+It was even more unusual as the final four games were played in Toronto.
+The circus was in town and Madison Square Garden was completely booked up.
+Adding to the oddities was that one of the cities was in a country that had declared war, and the other was not.

-Three of the four games the Rangers won were decided in overtime, including the last two, 2-1 and 3-2 thrillers.
-Muzz Patrick scored the winning goal in game six on a breakaway after the Leafs pressed heavily and buzzed the Rangers net, a tactic rarely used in Stanley Cup overtime.
-Bryan Hextall scored the game 7 winner in similar fashion.
+Three of the four games the Rangers won were decided in overtime, including the last two; 2-1 and 3-2 thrillers.
+Muzz Patrick scored the winning goal in Game Six on a breakaway after the Leafs pressed heavily and buzzed the Rangers net, a tactic rarely used in Stanley Cup overtime.
+Bryan Hextall scored the Game Seven winner in similar fashion.

-Smythe then spent the unprecedented sum of $35,000.00 to aquire King Clancy from Ottawa, who he added to an already solid defensive corps featuring Hap Day and Red Horner.
+Smythe then spent the unprecedented sum of $35,000.00 to acquire King Clancy from Ottawa, who he added to an already solid defensive corps featuring Hap Day and Red Horner.

-Younsters Busher Jackson, Joe Primeau, and Charlie Conacher (The Kid Line) would all end up near the top of the league scoring race.
-Trouble was, after it's first five games, the team remained winless.
-Smythe fired coach Art Duncan and went out and hired Dick Irvin, who had led the Blackhawks to the final the year before.
+Younsters Busher Jackson, Joe Primeau, and Charlie Conacher (making up The Kid Line) would all end up near the top of the league scoring race.
+Trouble was, after its first five games, the team remained winless.
+Smythe fired coach Art Duncan and went out and hired Dick Irvin, who had led the Chicago Black Hawks to the final the year before.
 The team began to string victories together rapidly.

-Each of the series finals three games in the best of five Leafs sweep were played in a different "gardens".
+Each of the series finals three games in the best of five Leafs sweep were played in a different "garden".

-The Leafs would see another decade pass before winning their next Cup in 1941-42.
+The Leafs would see another decade pass before winning their next Stanley Cup in 1941-42.